indifferentghost/medicine-cabinet/README.md

 ### Database Setup

-This project uses [docker](https://www.docker.com/) to run a local instance of MongoDB.
+This project uses [docker compose](https://docs.docker.com/compose/gettingstarted/) to run a local instance of MongoDB.
 If you want to run the development database:

 ```bash